zenml-io/zenml/CONTRIBUTING.md

 a PR is created.
 When you create a new Issue, a template will be loaded that will guide you through collecting and providing the information we need to investigate.

-If you find an Issue that addresses the problem you're having, please add your own reproduction information to the existing issue rather than creating a new one.
+If you find an Issue that addresses your problem, please add your own reproduction information to the existing issue rather than creating a new one.
 Adding a [reaction](https://github.blog/2016-03-10-add-reactions-to-pull-requests-issues-and-comments/) can also help be indicating to our maintainers that a particular problem is affecting more than just the reporter.